Introduction: Quick Fruit Piano With MIDI

 Step 2: Attach Leads to Piano Keys

-Run wires from the A0-A7 (A0-A5 on Uno) pins on your Arduino to whatever you want to function as piano keys.
+Run wires from the A0-A7 (A0-A5 on Uno) pins on your Arduino or STM32F103C8 to whatever you want to function as piano keys.
 For instance, I used jumpers with alligator clips or test clips going to pieces of aluminum foil on each of which I put either a can of soda or an orange as the key.
 The aluminum foil can be used as a key directly.
-Or one can stick a wire into a piece of fruit or vegetable.
+Or one can stick a wire into a piece of fruit or vegetable or playdough.

-Step 3: Install Software: Option A: Hairless MIDI to Serial Bridge
+Step 3: Install Software: Option A: Arduino and Hairless MIDI to Serial Bridge

 You can download and install the Hairless MIDI to Serial Bridge (Win/OSX/Linux) to link the Arduino's USB-serial output with your computer's synthesizer software.